-There are 220 affordable apartments in Rockingham that offer reduced rents to low-income households.
+There are 220 low-income apartments in Rockingham that offer reduced rents to eligible households.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.

 |Rockingham Housing Authority||Section 8 Housing Choice Voucher (HCV); Public Housing|

 Rockingham features 763 income based apartments.
 Tenants of income based apartments typically pay no more than 30% of their income towards rent and utilities.